Missouri organization backs bill that would require greater boat dock safety standards

 “Obviously the boat dock owner, they are the ones that are actually using that particular area.
 Ameren is not using that exact dock for their own purposes but Ameren as a whole, as the owner, obviously needs to set standards that must be adhered to and enforced,” says Holmes.

 The measure is sponsored by Sen. Jake Hummel (D-St. Louis), who is an electrician by trade.
 It would make new docks and those changing ownership have safety inspections and meet new standards like requiring a switch to cut off power to the docks.
-The bill would also include no swimming policies around docks and make Highway Patrol boats have defibrillators.
+The bill would also mandate that Highway Patrol boats have defibrillators.

 “Anytime we can protect the individual and protect lives, we need to do that.
 Inspections are probably the place to start with,” says Holmes.